 Description:

-The LE_Set_Connectionless_Supplemental_Parameters command is used to set the antenna switching pattern and switching and sampling slot durations for the transmission of the Supplemental of Advertising PDUs for the advertising set identified by Advertising_Handle.
+The LE_Set_Connectionless_Supplemental_Transmit_Parameters command is used to set the antenna switching pattern and switching and sampling slot durations for the transmission of the Supplemental of Advertising PDUs for the advertising set identified by the Advertising_Handle parameter.
 The command is also used to set the Supplemental length and type.

-This command shall be issued at least once before the LE_Set_Connectionless_Supplemental_Enable command is first issued for that advertising set; otherwise the Controller shall return the Command Disallowed (0x0C) error code.
+If the Host issues this command when Supplementals have been enabled in the advertising set, the Controller shall return the error code Command Disallowed (0x0C).

-The Host shall not issue this command when Supplementals have been enabled in the advertising set; otherwise the Controller shall return the Command Disallowed (0x0C) error code.
+If the Supplemental_Type parameter is set to 0x01 and the Controller does not support 1 µs switching slots, the Controller shall return the error code Unsupported Feature or Parameter value (0x11).

-If the Controller does not support 1 µs switching slots, the Unsupported Feature or Parameter value (0x11) error code shall be returned when the Host sets the Supplemental_Type parameter to 0x01.
+If the advertising set corresponding to the Advertising_Handle parameter does not exist, the Controller shall return the error code Unknown Advertising Identifier (0x42).